DUNE-DAQ/daqconf/docs/InstructionsForCasualUsers.md

 1. `cd <work_dir>`
 2. `source ./dbt-env.sh`
 4. `dbt-workarea-env`
-7. `nanorc daq_fake boot init conf start 102 wait 2 resume wait 60 pause wait 2 stop scrap terminate`
+7. `nanorc daq_fake boot init conf start 102 wait 60 stop scrap terminate`

 More detailed explanations on how to create different configurations can be found in [Instructions for different configurations for first-time users](ConfigurationsForCasualUsers.md)